By Lauren Brincat, Curator, Preservation Long Island

 For those familiar with Long Island history, the Hicks surname is a recognizable one.
 The Hickses were prominent Quakers whose presence on Long Island dates back to the seventeenth century.
 Willet Hicks (1765–1845) was the son of Silas Hicks (1737–1782) and Rachel Seaman (1742–1797), who were members of the Westbury Monthly Meeting.
 Eighteenth-century New York City directories confirm that Hicks was an active clock and watchmaker.
 As early as 1789, he was operating a business on Queen Street in lower Manhattan.
 Three years later, he married Mary Matlack (1775–1831), and the couple had two daughters.

 The outdated style and rough construction of the clock’s wooden case indicate a rural origin for this piece rather than an urban one.
 An unknown local joiner, probably from the Hempstead area, likely made the case to house the movement created and assembled by Hicks, who may have used imported English components as well.
 The use of wooden plugs to cover recessed nails fastening the front frame of the waist section to the sides suggests a relation to other eastern Queens County case pieces that exhibit this same technique, notably, double-paneled blanket chests.
-It is clear that Hicks made the clock before his arrival in Manhattan in 1789.
+It is clear that Hicks created the clock before his arrival in Manhattan in 1789.
 A pencil inscription behind the hood door suggests the clock descended in the Albertson family, Quakers also from the Westbury-Hempstead area.

 By 1792, Hicks was no longer working as a clockmaker, but instead as a merchant on Pearl Street.
 He eventually amassed great wealth as the head of the domestic dry-goods firm of Hicks, Lawrence, and Co.
 In addition to being a businessman, Hicks was also a Quaker preacher.
 He gained notoriety traveling throughout the United States and England delivering sermons.
 In Walter Barrets’s 1866 publication The Old Merchants of the New York City he describes Hicks as a “…fine, portly, dignified man; dressed well, and traveled…with his own servants.
 He spoke often and fluently.
 He was called the Bishop of the Church, he always had so much attention shown to him…and his appearance was more grand than preachers generally made…”